-Jim Harris is one of North America’s foremost management consultants, public speakers, authors and thinkers on change and leadership.
+Jim Harris is one of North America’s foremost management consultants, public speakers, authors, and thinkers on change and leadership.
 He is also another local Canadian thought leader that I discovered during the World Future 2012 conference where Jim made the closing keynote speech.
-His speech was so entertaining, informative and illuminating that I instantly decided to invite him on Singularity 1 on 1.
+His speech was so entertaining, informative, and illuminating that I instantly decided to invite him to Singularity 1 on 1.

 One of my favorite quotes that I will take away from this interview with Jim Harris is:

 We need a silver buckshot, not a silver bullet.
 (As a way of emphasizing the multiplicity of approaches necessary to adapt to accelerating change and address our environmental and economic meltdowns.)

 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunes, make a direct donation, or become a patron on Patreon.

 Who is Jim Harris?